AdamJKing/aphrograph/README.md

 * Investigate weird label cropping when using day labels (??? in from section)
 * Remove weird double 'updateGraph' in App (#108)
 * set a maximum label width (GraphWidget#68)
+* Prefer a more compact time when the "seconds" section isn't used